elysiajs/documentation/docs/integrations/nextjs.md

 # Integration with Nextjs

-With Nextjs App Router, you can run Elysia on Nextjs route.
+With Nextjs App Router, we can run Elysia on Nextjs route.

 1. Create **[...slugs]/route.ts** inside app router
 2. In **route.ts**, create or import an existing Elysia server